Esri/arcgis-runtime-samples-android/kotlin/integrated-windows-authentication/README.md

 ## How to use the sample

-1. Enter the URL to your IWA-secured portal.
-2. Tap the button to search for web maps stored on the portal.
-3. You will be prompted for a user name, password, and domain (some platforms will use the current Windows login).
-4. If you authenticate successfully, portal item results will display in the list.
-5. Select a web map item to display it in the map view.
+Enter the URL to your IWA-secured portal.
+Tap the button to search for web maps stored on the portal.
+You will be prompted for a user name, password, and domain.
+If you authenticate successfully, portal item results will display in the list.
+Select a web map item to display it in the map view.

 ## How it works

 1. The `AuthenticationManager` object is configured with a challenge handler that will prompt for a Windows login (username, password, and domain) if a secure resource is encountered.
 2. When a search for portal items is performed against an IWA-secured portal, the challenge handler creates an `UserCredential` object from the information entered by the user.
-3. If the user authenticates, the search returns a list of web maps (`PortalItem`) and the user can select one to display as a `Map`.
+3. If the user authenticates, the search returns a list of web maps (`PortalItem`) and the user can select one to display as a `ArcGISMap`.
-4. On some platforms, the current Windows account is used by default and a login prompt will not be shown if it can authenticate successfully.

 ## Relevant API